I get so many variations of this question.

 When you make a change to an account — like resetting its password or changing the recovery email or phone — Microsoft sends a notification to the old address.
 This message also allows the change to be aborted.

 If you are not in the process of making the change yourself, this delay gives you 30 days to tell Microsoft “It’s not me, it’s a hacker.
 Disallow the change.”

 If you are in the process of making the change, or even just trying to log in, I agree it can be annoying.

 If you can get into your account again, or if you end up setting up a new Hotmail/Outlook.com account, please:

-- Make sure that recovery account remains current and active.
+- Make sure your recovery account remains current and active.
 Log into it from time to time to keep it open, even if you use it for nothing else.

 - Consider setting up a recovery code.